ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 We propose a new Pragma: ``{-# LIKELY <NUM> #-}``

-This will be useable in two kinds of places with different semantics:
+This will be useable in three places:
  - Simple case expressions.
+ - If expressions.
  - Data type declarations for Sum Types.

 Uses where the requirements are not satisfied will result in warnings similar to